-This measure reports the ratio (in percent) of currently licensed Bingo organizations that have not incurred a violation for the fiscal year to the total number of Bingo organizations currently licensed.
+The numerator is the number of currently licensed Bingo organizations that have not incurred a violation for the fiscal year.
+The denominator is the total number of licensed authorized organizations that held an active license during the fiscal year.
+The calculation is numerator over denominator times 100.
+Data Limitations:

 External Factors: General market and economic conditions, statutory changes, available resources and changes in the number of persons licensed are key variables that impact the measure.

+Calculation Type: Non-cumulative

+New Measure: Revised

 Outcome Measure B.1.b: Percentage of Bingo Audits Referred for Disciplinary Action

+Short Definition:

-This measure reports the ratio (in percent) of Bingo Audits referred for disciplinary action to the total number of Bingo Audits completed for the fiscal year.
+This measure reports the percentage of Bingo audits referred for disciplinary action to the total number of Bingo audits completed for the fiscal year.

+Purpose/Importance:

 The measure is intended to show the extent to which the agency exercises its regulatory authority in proportion to the number of audits completed.
 It is important that both the public and licensees have an expectation that the agency will work to ensure fair and effective enforcement of the Bingo Enabling Act (Act) and Charitable Administrative Rules (Rules) and this measure seeks to indicate agency responsiveness to this expectation.

+Source/Collection of Data:

-This data will be captured from the Bingo Operating Services System (BOSS) for the number of audits completed and the number of audits which identified violations of the Act or Rules and have been referred for disciplinary action.
+This data will be captured from the Bingo Operations System Service (BOSS) for the number of audits completed and the number of audits which identified violations of the Act or Rules and have been referred for disciplinary action.
+Method of Calculation:

-Total number of Bingo Audits referred for disciplinary action divided by the total number of Bingo Audits completed for the fiscal year.
+The numerator is the number of Bingo audits referred for disciplinary action.
+The denominator is the total number of Bingo audits completed for the fiscal year.
 Disciplinary action includes agreed orders, settlement agreements, warnings, suspensions, revocation, and/or administrative penalties.
 An audit is considered completed on the day the final audit report is issued.
+The calculation is numerator over denominator times 100.

+Data Limitations:

-There may be a period of time (days) between the issuance of the final audit report and the referral to Legal Services Division.
+There may be a period of time (days) between the issuance of the final audit report and the referral to Legal Services Division or Charitable Bingo Operations Division's Compliance Department.
 Additionally, voluntary compliance by the organizations audited would have an impact on this percentage.

+Calculation Type: Non-cumulative

+New Measure: Revised

 Outcome Measure B.1.c: Percent of Complaints Referred for Disciplinary Action

+Short Definition:
-This measure reports the ratio (in percent) of complaints referred for disciplinary action to the total number of complaints completed for the fiscal year.

-The measure is intended to show the extent to which the agency exercises its regulatory authority in proportion to the number of complaint investigations completed.
+This measure reports the percentage of complaints referred for disciplinary action to the total number of complaints completed for the fiscal year.
+Purpose/Importance: The measure is intended to show the extent to which the agency exercises its regulatory authority in proportion to the number of complaint investigations completed.
 It is important that both the public and licensees have an expectation that the agency will work to ensure fair and effective enforcement of the Bingo Enabling Act (Act) and Charitable Administrative Rules (Rules) and this measure seeks to indicate agency responsiveness to this expectation.
+Source/Collection of Data:

 This data is captured in the Compliance Activity Monitoring Program (CAMP) case management tracking system for the number of complaint investigations completed and the number of complaint investigations which identified violations of the Act or Rules and have been referred for disciplinary action.
+Method of Calculation:

-The ratio (in percentage) of Bingo complaint investigations referred to the Legal Division for some form of disciplinary action divided by the total number of complaints completed for the fiscal year.
+The numerator is the number of Bingo complaint investigations referred to the Legal Division or Charitable Bingo Operations Division's Compliance Department for some form of disciplinary action.
+The denominator is the total number of complaints completed for the fiscal year.
 Disciplinary action includes agreed orders, settlement agreements, warnings, suspensions, revocation, and/or administrative penalties.
 A complaint investigation is considered completed on the day the final investigative report is issued.
+The calculation is numerator over denominator times 100.
+Data Limitations: